sitedata/checklyhq.com/site/content/docs/api-checks/limits.md

 The benefit of using the degraded state is that it does not affect your check's success ratio like a failed state does.

-You can enable alerts to be send when an API checks is degraded, this way your notified of possible problems before things get out of hand.
+You can enable alerts to be send when an API checks is degraded.
+This way you are notified of possible problems before things get out of hand.
 See [alerting](/docs/alerting) for more details.